mrterranova/liri-node-app-previous/README.md

    * * `do-what-it-says`

-   Adding an arguement will give you results of your choosing.
+   * Adding an arguement will give you results of your choosing.
 If not, no worries, there is a condition written for that as well.

+   * No need to worry about wrapping individual words in code.
+This code handles seperate words after the above 4 commands.

+   * * Example: 'node liri-node-app movie-this Catch Me If You Can' instead of 'node liri-node-app movie-this "Catch Me If You Can"'.

 ### Overview